 Abusive commercial vehicle litigation is built on presenting misleading evidence to the jury—whether inflated medical bills or prejudicial evidence about a commercial vehicle operator’s conduct.
 The Legislature can rebalance this by clarifying the rules for how these lawsuits are tried and ensuring juries have the necessary facts to award a fair verdict.

 Although often used to avoid the paid or incurred statute, letters of protection are not prohibited in the proposal because they can be used for a legitimate purpose.
+But the fact that a letter of protection is being used in a case must be disclosed to all other parties to the case.

 Note: Bill language is subject to change throughout the legislative process.